 Between low-paying jobs, car troubles, student loans, vet bills, and trying to pay down credit card debt, Toni Okamoto spent most of her early adult life living paycheck to paycheck.
 So when she became a vegan at age 20, she worried: How would she be able to afford that kind of lifestyle change?
 Then she discovered how to be plant-based on a budget.

 Through her popular website (Plant-Based on a Budget), Toni has taught hundreds of thousands of people how to eat a plant-strong diet while saving money in the process.
-With Plant-Based on a Budget, going vegan is not only an attainable goal, but the best choice for your health, the planet—and your wallet.
+With Plant-Based on a Budget, going vegan is not only an attainable goal, but the best choice for your well-being, the planet—and your wallet.

 Toni’s guidance doesn’t just help you save money—it helps you save time, too.
 Every recipe in this book can be ready in around 30 minutes or less.